 March 16: XXXtentacion releases his second studio album, ?, via his label Bad Vibes Forever.
 The album is distributed by Caroline Distribution, which is part of Capitol Records.
 It debuts at No. 1 on the Billboard album chart, selling the equivalent of 131,000 units in its first week.

 March 21: XXXtentacion is released from house arrest, so that he can go on tour, TMZ reports.
 According to the article, XXX’s legal team argued that he would need touring income to “stay afloat,” because his earnings from record sales weren’t sufficient.

-March 26: “Sad,” one of the two singles from ?, reaches number 7 on the Billboard Hot 100, becoming XXXtentacion’s first top 10 song.
+March 26: “Sad,” one of the two singles from ?, reaches No. 7 on the Billboard Hot 100, becoming XXXtentacion’s first top-ten song.

 May 10: Spotify removes XXXTentacion’s music from its playlists in accordance with a new Hate Content and Hateful Conduct policy.
 His reps issue a statement listing other artists accused of abuse, asking if they will also be penalized.

 June 1: Spotify scraps its hate content policy following complaints from industry insiders.
 XXXTentacion’s music is reinstated on its playlists.

 June 5: XXXTentacion is the subject of an extensive profile in the Miami New Times detailing his alleged abuse, including interviews with his accuser.
 In it, XXXTentacion dismisses feminism, saying “Women may see or feel that they’re belittled, but you’re only belittled if you want to be belittled.”
 He uses Hillary Clinton as an example: “She ran [for president] and she wasn’t killed for it.
 That says everything.”
 He says that, in the post-#MeToo era, allegations “can go off hearsay” and “women are almost more powerful than men.”